KelschLAB/NoSeMaze/README.md

 ### Software

-This repository consists of 2 main folders:

-- NoSeMazeControl &rarr; UI for running experiment.
+NoSeMazeControl offers an UI for planning and running experiments.

-- NoSeMazeSchedule &rarr; UI for creating schedule used in experiment.
+NoSeMazeSchedule is now integrated into NoSeMazeControl and offers UI tabs for creating schedules used in these experiments.

+To run NoSeMaze you have two options:
+- Cloning the repository and launching main.py
+- Downloading the .exe for direct execution

-The UIs are written in **Python** and can be runned directly using python v3.10+ by running [*main.py*](/NoSeMazeControl/main.py) in NoSeMazeControl or [*schedule_main.py*](/NoSeMazeSchedule/scheduleMain.py) in NoSeMazeSchedule with the [required python packages](/pythonRequirements.txt) installed.
+The UIs are written in **Python** and can be runned and developed directly using python v3.10+ by running [*main.py*](/NoSeMazeControl/main.py) in NoSeMazeControl with the [required python packages](/pythonRequirements.txt) installed.
 To install the packages required, use the `pip install -r pythonRequirements.txt` or `pip3 install -r pythonRequirements.txt` on MacOS/Linux.

+A bundled and executable .exe is also available, this does not require the python packages.

 > :exclamation: **Important** :
-> The UI use PyDAQmx as a python wrapper for niDAQmx library, which is distributed together with the NI Board.
+> The UI always requires PyDAQmx as a python wrapper for niDAQmx library, which is distributed together with the NI Board.
 Make sure niDAQmx is installed before running the UI.

-For software documentations of the UI, see [Software Documentation](/Documentation/SoftwareDocumentation/README.md).

 ## User Guide